hubHarshit/twincare/README.md

 ## ⚙️ Deployment

-TwinCare can run everywhere—from a single GPU laptop to a fully managed, HIPAA ‑compliant stack on **Google Cloud Platform**.
+TwinCare can run everywhere—from a single GPU laptop to a fully managed, HIPAA-compliant stack on **Google Cloud Platform**.

 ### Infrastructure-as-Code (Terraform)

+The `ops/terraform/` folder provides reproducible GCP environments for both staging and production.
+It includes:

+* VPC network and subnet provisioning
+* GKE Autopilot or Cloud Run deployments
+* Redis via Memorystore module
+* Workload Identity and IAM bindings for Vertex AI
+* Firestore rules and indexes
+* Secret Manager secrets from `terraform.tfvars`

+#### Basic Usage

 ```bash
 cd ops/terraform/envs/staging